 The idea that the best-laid plans can be derailed by unknown events, such as the loss of a job, illness or death, or even natural disasters, can be paralyzing.
 However, if fear of the unknown has you second-guessing your financial plans, it’s a good time to evaluate your emergency fund – a nest egg of cash that remains untouched, except for emergency purposes.

-If you haven’t started an emergency fund yet, begin with a goal of saving up just $1,000.
+If you haven’t started an emergency fund yet, begin with a goal of saving up just $1,000 on a high-yield account from CIT Bank.
 Then, as you continue contributing, work your way up to at least six months’ worth of living expenses.
 Knowing that you have money set aside for emergencies can help you rest much easier at night.

 6. Stop Comparing Yourself – Especially Online